 Instructions

-- Preheat oven to 210°C (410°F).
-Wash and scrub the potatoes, then cut into wedges.
-Place them in a large microwave-safe bowl with half a cup of water, cover, and microwave for 8–10 minutes, stirring once halfway.
-Drain well.
+- Preheat your oven to 210°C (410°F).
+Wash and scrub the potatoes well, then cut them into wedges.
+Place them in a large microwave-safe bowl with 120 ml (½ cup) of water, cover, and microwave for 8–10 minutes, stirring once halfway.
+Drain well and leave to steam off for a minute.

-- Spread the vegetables onto a roasting tray with raised sides, drizzle with extra olive oil, and roast for 20–25 minutes, stirring once halfway, until fork-tender and golden.
-Garnish with fresh dill before serving.
+- Spread the vegetables in a single layer on a roasting tray with raised sides.
+Drizzle with a little extra olive oil and roast for 20–25 minutes, stirring once halfway, until the potatoes are fork-tender and the edges are golden.